AutosaveDave/lil-dudes/README.md

 ## TODO
-- Draw eyes on the front of the character's head based on head rotation and tilt.
+- Draw eyes and mouth on the front of the character's head based on head rotation and tilt.
 - Add a "walking" animation where the character's arms and legs swing based on sin/cos oscillations when the character is moving.
-    - Implement functions for scaling the length of arm and leg sprites.
+    - Implement functions for scaling the length of arm and leg sprites based on their tilt and rotation.
     - Implement functions for rotating arm and leg sprites to properly show their 3D orientation when rotated or tilted.
-- Improve documentation and add more usage examples.
 - Add more character part variants and support for accessories.
 - Implement more advanced scene and camera controls.